protontypes/open-sustainable-technology/README.md

 - [EcoNicheS](https://github.com/armandosunny/EcoNicheS) - Enhancing ecological niche modeling, niche overlap and connectivity analysis using shiny dashboard and R Package.

 ### Terrestrial Wildlife

+> **What?** Wild animals and organisms that live predominantly or entirely on land.

+> **How?** These tools aid in population analysis, conservation research, and data processing management, such as facilitating camera trap imagery processing and review, and simulating gene flow between terrestrial communities.

 - [Wildbook](https://github.com/WildMeOrg/Wildbook) - Blends structured wildlife research with artificial intelligence, citizen science, and computer vision to speed population analysis and develop new insights to help fight extinction.
 - [WildBook-ia](https://github.com/WildMeOrg/wildbook-ia) -  Builds open software and artificial intelligence for the conservation research community; pairs with the Wildbook project.
 - [Wild Me Scout](https://github.com/WildMeOrg/scout) - Provides structure data processing and management for photographs from aerial surveys in support of animal census efforts, combining machine learning and expertise to get to accurate animal counts as quickly as possible.